geonetwork/geonetwork/docs/manual/docs/GN4-Integration/auth-jwt.md

 This is the meaning of the other configuration options:

-`JWTHEADERS_UserNameFormat=JWT` -- expect indentity information to be in a JWT
+`JWTHEADERS_UserNameFormat=JWT` -- expect identity information to be in a JWT

 `JWTHEADERS_UserNameJsonPath=username` -- json path (inside the JWT payload) of the username `JWTHEADERS_ValidateTokenAgainstURL=false` -- do not validate the token against the IDP